JVuento/BinanceSMA/README.md

 # BinanceSMA
+Trading bots for binance
-Trading bot for binance, uses SMAs
+- binanceSMA uses simple SMAs

-Work in progress...

-This is small and simple python bot for trading in binance by 2 MA "graphs".
-Version 1 only gats data and writes prices in file for testing purposes.

-Will write more in future.
+- binanceBTC uses simpleSMAs but also uses btc sma to decide what candles to use
+- tsl is quite simple bot to use trailing stoplosses in both directions

+Work in progress... might even refactor later and clean this mess.
+Until then we just have to manage with these

 Feel free to use it.
-Only thing I ask is that if you find superior settings please leave comment about them for everyone else to try.